sqlxpert/sqlxpert.github.io/_posts/2025-06-30-step-functions-are-for-kids.md

 ---

 A user of my open-source software brought up a need that was new to me.
 I searched GitHub, Medium, and Amazon's re:Post knowledge base.
 Existing solutions would have worked most of the time, but they suffered from a latent timing bug that would eventually have caused a failure &mdash; a failure that could cost money.
 I wrote a reliable solution in 333 lines of Python, packaged it, and published it.
-It earned a mention in the [Last Week in AWS newsletter](https://www.lastweekinaws.com/newsletter/) (issue 427, not yet archived), garnered a few stars on GitHub, and that was that.
+It earned a mention in the [_Last Week in AWS Newsletter_](https://www.lastweekinaws.com/newsletter/) (issue 427, not yet archived), garnered a few stars on GitHub, and that was that.

 Then, I did something heretical: I tried re-writing it with "zero code".